Alexandru Borbei

-Gabriel Alexandru Borbei (born 27 June 2003) is a Romanian professional footballer who plays as a goalkeeper for club Foggia, on loan from Serie A club Lecce.
+Gabriel Alexandru Borbei (born 27 June 2003) is a Romanian professional footballer who plays as a goalkeeper for club Lecce.

 Club career

 Borbei started his senior career with ASU Politehnica Timișoara, at the age of 15, making his Liga II debut on 14 April 2019 in a 4–0 victory over Dacia Unirea Brăila.

-In October 2020, Borbei moved to Italian Serie B club Lecce.
+In October 2020, Borbei moved to Serie B club Lecce.
 A mainstay of their Primavera team, he signed his first professional contract with Lecce in July 2022.

 On 4 February 2025, he was loaned to Liga I club CFR Cluj, until the end of the season with a buy option clause.

 On 8 August 2025, Borbei was loaned by Foggia in Serie C.